 You are here

-Preparing for your next steps may involve developing relevant skills.
-But it will also involve putting together a strong resume, learning how to write a cover letter, developing graduate school or fellowship applications, understanding the importance of networking, honing your interviewing skills, and developing a timeline for how you’ll achieve your goals.
+Developing your Application Toolkit involves putting together a strong resume, learning how to write a cover letter or statement of purpose, understanding the importance of networking, honing your interviewing skills, and developing a timeline for how you’ll achieve your goals.

 A resume is a brief, informative document summarizing your abilities, education, and experience.
 It should highlight your strongest assets and differentiate you from other candidates.